ConservationMetrics/gc-scripts-hub/CONTRIBUTING_LLM_GUIDELINES.md

 > This document contains mandatory **human-facing guidelines** for LLM use in this repository.
 > It is not intended as _input_ for LLMs.

-# IGP Contributing Guidelines with respect to LLMs
+# Contributing Guidelines with respect to LLMs

 ## Intro